 MSc students undertake an additional individual project.

-· To complete the MSc degree you must undertake a project worth 60 credits, which will integrate subject knowledge and skills that you acquire during the MSc programme
+- To complete the MSc degree you must undertake a major individual project worth 60 credits, which will integrate subject knowledge and skills that you acquire during the MSc programme

-· The project work will be undertaken at either the University of Glasgow or the University of Edinburgh under the supervision of an academic member of staff.
+- The project work will be undertaken under the supervision of an academic member of staff.
 You also have the possibility to undertake their project at another university, research institute or industrial partner.
-This option must be agreed in advance with the programme director.
+This option must be agreed in advance with the programme coordinator.

-· The project is an important part of your MSc where you can apply your newly learned skills and show to future employers that you have been working on cutting edge projects relevant to the industry.
+- The major individual project is an important part of your MSc where you can apply your newly learned skills and show to future employers that you have been working on cutting edge projects relevant to the industry.

 Information for international students

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.

 International English Language Testing System (IELTS) Academic module (not General Training)

 - overall score 6.5

 - or equivalent scores in another recognised qualification:

 All stated English tests are acceptable for admission for both home/EU and international students for this programme: